You are here

 - have had permanent impairment assessed as being 80 impairment points or more immediately before death.

-The additional compensation payment following death is aged-based, with the maximum amount being paid up to the age of 40, after which age it decreases.
+The payment is calculated using the formula under s234 (2), and is based on the age of the wholly dependent partner, with the maximum amount being paid up to the age of 40, after which age it decreases.
 The amount of additional compensation is determined by using tables provided by the Australian Government Actuary and is calculated using the rate of additional compensation following death payable on the date of death.
-See CLIK for the rate currently payable via the following link.
+See CLIK for the rate currently payable via the following linkMore →.

 Karen (see example in 7.8.3) is entitled to the additional compensation payment following death because the MRCC has accepted liability for Jeff's death.
 To reiterate, Jeff died on 2 April 2010.
 This date determines the maximum rate of additional compensation following death payable.
 Karen was 32 on the date of death, so the relevant age for calculating her benefit is 33.
-This means that she is entitled to the maximum additional compensation payment following death of $122,742.21.
+This means that she is entitled to the maximum additional compensation payment.

 The maximum amount of additional compensation following death can be found in CLIK.
 This amount is indexed to CPI.